strvcom/DeallocTests/README.md

     return MainCoordinator()
 }
 ```
 This will inicialize the Swinject dependency container and instantiate the main coordinator.
 The method `applyAssembliesToContainer` is defined in main target.
-The  scenario for main coordinator test looks like this:
+The  scenario for main coordinator test looks like this (don't be scared, it is almost boilerplate code which is common for every test scenario):
 ```swift
 func test_mainCoordinatorDealloc() {
     presentingController = showPresentingController()